HL7/davinci-crd/input/pagecontent/hooks.md

   </tr>
 </table>

+Notes:
+* CRD Servers MAY use this hook as a basis for associating a patient with a particular practitioner from a payer attribution perspective.
+* CRD clients and servers SHALL, at minimum, support returning and processing the [Coverage Information](StructureDefinition-ext-coverage-information.html) system action for all invocations of this hook.

 ### encounter-start
 This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/encounter-start/2020May/encounter-start/).
 This version of the CRD implementation guide refers to version 1.0 of the hook.